 Naoussa was by far our favorite town so we spent most of our time there.
 We left the last day of our trip open as we wanted to visit at least one other town.
 So we decided on Lefkes.
 We rented a car in Naoussa and it was easy to reserve it for the following day.
 There were a few rental places in the central part of town near the marina.

 Lefkes is a quaint little mountain town, about a 20 min drive from Naoussa.
 Its streets are narrow, blindingly white and there is not a living soul around.
 There is a big church in the central part of town with amazing views of the area.
 But we were more interested in exploring the off streets around town.
 This is not a town you’d want to stay in.
 It’s not near the beach and there are not a lot of restaurants or hotels.
 But it’s still worth exploring if you want to see a more authentic Greek town and how people in this area really live.

-There is an endless supply of beautiful and under-explored islands in Greece.
+There is an endless supply of beautiful and under-explored islands in Greece, and Paros is just one of them.
 If you are debating between Santorini/Mykonos and trying out something different, I would encourage you to go with the latter.
 The main draw of Paros for me is that special Naoussa vibe.
 You won’t know what I mean until you experience it yourself.
 If you end up going be sure to drop me a line and let me know your thoughts!!

 AND you can still do a day trip to one of the most popular islands from Paros.
 There are regular ferries from Paros to Santorini and Mykonos that will take you there in just a few hours: